dgoppenheimer/md-sims-old/content/blog/news/building-this-site.md

 Make appropriate changes to `content/en/about/_index.html`.

+### Add a Logo

+I made an image in Affinity Designer, and exported it as `logo.svg` and put it in the `assets/icons/` directory.
+Once I created the `logo.svg` file, I removed the `width="100%" height="100%" ` from the `<svg  >` tag.
+Otherwise, the logo was moved away from the left margin.

 ### Modify the `content` Directory

 Because this is not a "true" documentation website, I will rename the *Documentation* directory.
 I'll also delete the unneeded subdirectories, and rename others.